inakiabt/shake2feedback/README.md

 # Shake2Feedback
-An Alloy widget to supply instant easy feedback from an app, including screenshot.
+An Titanium tool to supply instant easy feedback from an app, including screenshot.

 ## Install